Vyral/base-template/_posts/2018-06-12-4-healthcare-industry-trends-you-should-be-aware-of.md

 ---
 layout: post
-title: 4 Healthcare Industry Trends You Must Be Aware Of
+title: 4 Healthcare Industry Trends You Should Be Aware Of
 tags:
   - Healthcare
 excerpt: >-